Climatik-Project/Climatik-Project/README-slack-webhook-server.md

 - Implement proper access controls to ensure only authorized users can modify configurations

 **Note**: Remember to replace "https://your-domain.com" with your actual domain where your webhook is hosted.

-## Workflow

-1. When a user types the slash command `/modify-power-config`, `handleModifyPowerConfig` will be called, presenting the user with options.
-2. When the user selects an option, `handleBlockActions` will be called, which will open a modal using `openParameterInputModal`.
-3. When the user submits the modal, `handleViewSubmission` will be called, which will then call `handleParameterUpdate` to process the update.

 ## Important URLs